-Course Syllabus WYB2660HS - Introduction to the New Testament II: Who is Jesus?
-Kerygma, Cross, and Community from Paul to Revelation Wycliffe College Toronto School of Theology Winter 2023

-This description is intended to assist in the course approval process and to assist students in determining whether this course will help them achieve their educational objectives and the learning goals of their program.
++ + + Course Syllabus WYB2660HS - Introduction to the New Testament II: Who is Jesus?
+Kerygma, Cross, and Community from Paul to Revelation Wycliffe College Toronto School of Theology Winter 2025 This description is intended to assist in the course approval process and to assist students in determining whether this course will help them achieve their educational objectives and the learning goals of their program.
 It is not a learning contract.
 The details of the description are subject to change before the course begins.
 The course syllabus will be available to the class at the beginning of the course.

-Course Identification

-Course Number: WYB2660HS

-Course Name: Introduction to the New Testament II: Who is Jesus?
+Course Identification Course Number: WYB2660HS Course Name: Introduction to the New Testament II: Who is Jesus?
 Kerygma, Cross and Community from Paul to Revelation.

 Campus: St. George

-Class Meetings Wednesday: 10am-1pm
+Class Meetings Tuesday: 9am-11am Room: West Lecture Room

-Room: In-class

 Instructor Information

 Instructor: Stephen Chester, PhD

 E-mail: stephen.chester@wycliffe.utoronto.ca

 Office Location: Room 225, Wycliffe College, 5 Hoskin Ave.

-Office Telephone: (416)-946-3535 ext.
-3599

-Office Hours: Tuesdays, 2-5pm; by appointment at other times

-Teaching Assistant: ТВО

-Course Prerequisites or Requisites